 Legal custody applies to the important decisions concerning minor children.
-This may apply to decisions surrounding medical treatments, education or the child’s religious upbringing.
+This may apply to decisions surrounding medical treatments, education, or the child’s religious upbringing.
 Courts tend to award joint custody to both parents.
-In joint-custody situations, both parents must come together when making major decisions pertaining to minor children.
+In joint custody situations, parents must come together when making major decisions pertaining to minor children.

 Alternatively, one parent may receive sole custody of a child, allowing that parent to make independent parenting decisions.
-Courts may award sole custody if there is a history of domestic violence, substance abuse or another factor that causes a clear and present danger to the child.
+Courts may award sole custody if there is a history of domestic violence, substance abuse, or another factor that presents a clear and present danger to the child.

-We believe that the best solutions to family law disputes is to foster a collaborative atmosphere between you and your spouse.
-Our lawyers have decades of experience using collaboration and frequently attend training sessions to keep our knowledge up-to-date with the latest changes to Wisconsin’s laws.
+We believe that the best solution to family law disputes is to foster a collaborative atmosphere between you and your spouse.
+Our lawyers have decades of experience using collaboration and frequently attend training sessions to keep our knowledge up to date with the latest changes to Wisconsin’s laws.